Obligations During Enrollment as a Student

 Note: Under the prior PILF Loan Program, fellows who did not pursue full-time careers as attorneys in public interest law for at least four years following admission to the bar forfeited the loan forgivenes provision of their agreement and began repayment.
 The current PILF Scholarship Program also requires a commitment by the recipients to pursue full-time careers as attorneys in public interest law for at least four years following admission to the bar.
 The fact that there is no longer a loan to repay is not meant to diminish this commitment in any way.

-2. Positions must be approved by UMass Law prior to commencement of employment and all decisions will be made by the PILF Oversight Committee.
+2. Positions may be approved by UMass Law prior to commencement of employment and all decisions will be made by the PILF Oversight Committee.

 3. You are required to participate in an exit interview with the PILF Oversight Committee.